Early Years Foundation Stage

 Please have a look at the attached PowerPoint :)

 Early Years Information:

-In the Reception and Nursery Years, children work within the new EYFS Development Matters 2020 towards achieving the Early Learning Goals.
+In the Reception and Nursery Years, children work within the new (non statutory) EYFS Development Matters 2020 towards achieving the Early Learning Goals.
 Children develop key skills, acquire new knowledge and demonstrate their understanding through 7 areas of learning and development.

 Children should mostly develop the 3 prime areas first.
 These are:

 *Physical development; and